listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.2-initiating-hitl-requests/problem/readme.md

 );
 ```

-Once all of these to-do's are resolved, you should be able to say, "send an email to this person" and if the LLM has enough information to call the tool, then once it's called the tool, it will show you a nice preview of the email in the front end.
+Once all of these TODOs are resolved, you should be able to say, "send an email to this person" and if the LLM has enough information to call the tool, then once it's called the tool, it will show you a nice preview of the email in the front end.
 At that point, you can call the exercise done and move on to the next one.

 Good luck, and I'll see you in the solution!